hashicorp/consul/website/source/docs/platform/k8s/run.html.md

 and running `helm upgrade` again.
 This should cause the first Consul server to be stopped and restarted with the new image.

-Wait until the Consul server cluster is healthy again (30s to a few minutes)l then decrease `updatePartition` and upgrade again.
+Wait until the Consul server cluster is healthy again (30s to a few minutes) then decrease `updatePartition` and upgrade again.
 Continue until `updatePartition` is `0`.
 At this point, you may remove the `updatePartition` configuration.
 Your server upgrade is complete.